HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/working_with_compose/staging_to_production.md

     ```

-   This command produces a list of all the virtual portal on the source system.
+   This command produces a list of all the virtual portals on the source system.
 It can be found on the server itself and is copied here: [ExportVirtualPortals.xml](./ExportVirtualPortals.xml).
-Call the output from this command "ExportVirtualPortals.xml.out"
+Call the output from this command "ExportVirtualPortals.xml.out".

 5. Execute "dxclient xmlaccess" with `ExportRelease.xml` on the source Portal's **base** virtual Portal.
 As an example, the result file could be called `baseVPExportRelease.xml`.

-    From inside the DX Compose portal deployed on your source system (for example, use `kubectl exec -it webengine-pod-0 bash -n dxns`), you can use the following sample command:

     ```
     dxclient xmlaccess -xmlFile ExportRelease.xml
     ```

-This command produces a list of all the virtual portal on the source system.
+    This command produces an export of the base portal on the source system.
 It can be found on the server itself and is copied here: [ExportRelease.xml](./ExportRelease.xml).
 Call the output from this command "baseVPExportRelease.xml.out"

 6. Execute "dxclient xmlaccess" with `ExportUniqueRelease.xml` for the first source Portal Virtual Portal 1.
 As an example, the result file could be called `vp1Export`.xml.